-You'll navigate to Aoraki/Mount Cook using the Explore tool .
-You'll also zoom to a specified map scale and create a bookmark.
+You'll navigate around the national park using the Explore tool .
+You'll also locate Aoraki/Mount Cook by its coordinates and create a bookmark.

 - On the ribbon, on the Map tab, in the Navigate group, hover over the Explore tool .

-A pop-up image shows the mouse button navigation functions and a few common keyboard shortcuts.
+A pop-up image shows the mouse button navigation functions and some common keyboard shortcuts.

-- Hover over the map view.
-Use the mouse wheel to zoom in and out.
+- Hover over the map and move the mouse pointer.

 - In the lower left corner of the map view, click the scale drop-down menu and click 1:100,000.

-You can also click Locate in the Inquiry group on the Map tab and enter coordinates in the search box in the Locate pane.
-If you have trouble finding the mountain, turn on the Aoraki/Mount Cook layer in the Contents pane.
+You can also find map locations by clicking Locate in the Inquiry group on the Map tab and entering coordinates in the search box in the Locate pane.

 - On the ribbon, on the Map tab, in the Navigate group, click Bookmarks and click New Bookmark .